FC Spartak-2 Moscow: History

 The club has participated in professional competition in the past, as FC Spartak-d Moscow (Russian Second League in 1992–1993, Russian Third Division in 1994–1997) and as FC Spartak-2 Moscow (Russian Second Division in 1998–2000).
 It started playing professionally again in 2013 in the third-tier Russian Professional Football League.

 On 24 May 2015, they secured the top spot in the West Zone of the PFL and promotion for the first time in history to the second-tier Russian Football National League for the 2015–16 season.

 On 23 May 2022, FC Spartak Moscow announced that Spartak-2 will be dissolved and not participate in the 2022–23 season for budgetary reasons.

+On 25 December 2023, Spartak announced the revival of the team and their plans to enter the Russian Second League.
+They were assigned to Group 2 of Division B (fourth tier).

+Current squad

+As of 11 September 2025, according to the Second League website.